FernandaSzAdr/corect_orientation/README.md

 `$ python main.py -my`

-The return (images with correct orientation) will be in the directory `output/` (if you don't have this directory the code will create for you)
+The return will be in the directory `output/` (if you don't have this directory the code will create for you)

+- The return are images with correct orientation in a zip file, a pickle for numpy array with contains all images with correct orientation (5361, 64, 64, 3) and a csv with the label and the image returned from the model.

 > OBSERVATION